 - notaries who are members in good standing of the Chambre des notaires du Québec and

-- immigration consultants who are members in good standing of the Immigration Consultants of Canada Regulatory Council.
+- citizenship or immigration consultants who are members in good standing of the Immigration Consultants of Canada Regulatory Council.

 These people are called “authorized” representatives.